 L397 Pleco

-The L397 Pleco (Panaqolus sp.
-L397) also known as Alenquer Tiger Pleco is a strikingly patterned freshwater catfish native to the Rio Xingu in Brazil.
-This small to medium-sized pleco, growing to around 5 inches (12–13 cm), is highly sought after for its bold orange and black striped pattern, making it a visually appealing addition to aquariums.
-Unlike many other plecos, the L397 is a wood-eating species that primarily feeds on biofilm, algae, and fibrous materials found in driftwood, along with a diet supplemented by vegetables and high-quality prepared foods.
+The L397 Alenquer Tiger Pleco (Panaqolus sp.
+L397) is a strikingly patterned freshwater catfish native to the Rio Xingu in Brazil.
+This small-to-medium-sized pleco, growing to around 5 inches (12–13 cm), is highly sought after for its bold orange and black striped pattern, making it a visually stunning addition to any aquarium.

 Can be kept in a variety of water parameters and temperature.
 My tanks for L397's are set at GH 6 KH2 and temperature around 81-84.
 I have tested other water parameters and they do just fine but probably won't breed.